TFlexSoom-Fallen-Projects/josh-web-template/documentation/design/designIndex.md

 - RactsJS for `<NavHeader>`
 - ReactJS for `<Slides>`
 - Marked Down hooked up correctly
-- SCSS modules for the project
+- CSS modules for the project

 ## TODO
 - ReactJS for `<Sidebar>`
 - Create Test Suite for Repo
+- Further Documentation On Use